oeway/slides/2021/scilifelab-coffee-and-code.md

 * Made by OpenAI, released in June 2020
 * 175 billion parameters
 * Trained on 45TB of text data
+* Take 355 years to train GPT-3 on a Tesla V100
 * Costs $12 million to train once
 * Not open-source (yet), only API access